jeandsantos/concrete_compressive_strength/README.md

-# Exploring the Use of Modern Search Methods in R for Hyperparameter Tuning of Machine Learning Models and Maximizing the Compressive Strength of Concrete
+# Exploring the Use of Modern Search Methods in R for Hyperparameter Tuning of a XGBoost model and Maximizing the Compressive Strength of Concrete

 This project has two main objectives: